Eastern Area Soccer League

 b.
 If the team is winning by more than 8 goals another player is to be removed from game play.

 c.
-If the team wins by more than 10 goals the coach will be brought before the EASL Committee.
+If the team wins by more than 10 goals the coach will be brought before the EASL Board.

 d.
 Officials are required to submit score sheets (signed by both coaches) for games with 10 or more goal differentials.